 - There is no one in the other vehicle, or

 - You yourself are badly injured and in need of immediate medical attention.

 Beyond these situations, you are obligated to stay at the scene.
-A failure to do so will constitute a hit and run accident.
-In short, a hit and run is when a driver hits another car, a person, an animal, or property and fails to provide their insurance information or render aid before leaving the scene.
+A failure to do so will constitute a hit-and-run accident.
+In short, a hit and run is when a driver hits another car, a person, an animal, or a property and fails to provide their insurance information or render aid before leaving the scene.